Natsoro/Markdown-exercises/Exercise1.md

 <!-- Example of another paragraph -->

-## It is another paragraph
+## It is another example of a paragraph

+Below it is another example of a paragraph.

+Example: "Technical Writing jobs involve researching and writing technical content related to a variety of topics, such as engineering, computer software, medical devices, and other specialized technical fields.
+Technical Writers often work with engineers and scientists to create user manuals, specifications, and documents that clearly and concisely explain complex information.
+They may also work with marketing and sales teams to create product literature, web content, and other materials that help explain a company’s products and services."

-A paragraph can be very long and will not break until I do it myself with the above possibilities.
-You see?
-The paragraph is still not broken because I didn't use space (x2) and enter.
+A pragraph can be long and not broken until the above [method](#how-to-do-a-paragraph) is used.

-Adding a blank line (enter twice) makes a new paragraph.
+Adding a blank line (press Enter twice) makes a new paragraph.
 Adding two spaces to the end of a line (plus one Enter) makes a new line without a new paragraph.
 I can see it now.